vanderbilt-data-science/dgx-user-guide/README.md

 - `salloc`
 - SLURM batch jobs

+## Confirming Access

+The `slurm_resources` command will show you what resources you can use.
+Under `Account`, you should see `dsi_dgx` as an option unless you have a different research group that has been provisioned with DGX Access.
+If you are a DSI student, you should also see `p_dsi`.
+Please reach out to [Umang Chaudhry](mailto:umang.chaudhry@vanderbilt.edu) if you do not see either of these accounts.

+- Scroll to section regarding Accounts and QOS for accessing the interactive GPU partition.

+   - You should see `dsi_dgx_iacc` under Accounts and `dgx_iacc` under `QOS`.
+Make a note of these two values as you will need them request resources.

 ### Jupyter Notebooks

 Jupyter Notebooks offer a straightforward way to access GPUs, though this method is limited to notebook-based workflows.
 For custom applications or containers, consider using the `salloc` method.

 1. Visit the ACCRE Visualization Portal: [http://viz.accre.vu](http://viz.accre.vu).
 Log in with your VUnetID and password.
 2. Select **Interactive Apps**.
-3. Choose **Jupyter Notebook (GPU)**.
+3. Choose **ACCRE JupyterLab**.
+4. Provide the duration of your session in hours
-4. Provide your GPU-enabled SLURM account (`p_dsi_dgx`).
-Access is granted through the [Compute Grant](https://docs.google.com/forms/d/e/1FAIpQLScWr3SPiwxeQFQxuesn8R2fDF7k0jOTzFXPNCly-AsEHPh5fw/viewform?usp=sf_link) or via DSI projects.
+5. Provide your ACCRE SLURM account (`dsi_dgx_iacc`)
-5. Specify required resources (hours, GPUs, and architecture: DGX-A100-40GB or DGX-A100-80GB).
+6. Select `interactive_gpu (GPU accelerated nodes, ready on-demand)` as the Partition
+7. Provide your QOS (Quality of Service) designation (`dgx_iacc`)
+8. Optionally provide the memory and number of CPU cores you require.
+If nothing provided, it will default to the specifications of the GPU you request
+9. Specify required GPU type - `Nvidia A 100-SXM4 (DGX 80 GB)` or `Nvidia A 100-SXM4 (DGX 40 GB)`
+10. Provide the number of GPUs you require
-6. If using a custom virtual environment or container, provide the necessary information.
+11. If using a custom virtual environment or container, provide the necessary information under Advanced Options
-7. Launch the notebook.
+12. Launch the session.
 Your session will queue and begin based on resource availability.

 <img width="924" alt="image" src="https://github.com/user-attachments/assets/73aa9fb5-0d37-472f-96b0-e32f04eedcb9" />